blotspot/garmin-device-specs/README.md

-# Garmin Devices Scraper
+# Garmin Device Specs

-This project scrapes and maintains a structured list of Garmin Connect IQ compatible devices, including their technical details and API levels.
+This project maintains a structured list of Garmin Connect IQ compatible devices, including their technical details and API levels.
 It fetches data from the official Garmin developer website, tracks new and deprecated devices, and outputs the results as both JSON and Markdown tables.

 ## Features

 - **Automatic scraping** of Garmin device reference and API level pages.
-- **Parallel fetching** for fast updates of new device details.
 - **Tracks deprecated devices** and marks them as inactive.
 - **Outputs**:
   - `garmin_devices.json`: Full device data in JSON format.